linode/docs/docs/security/ssl/obtaining-a-commercial-ssl-certificate-centos-fedora.md

 >
 >While some Certificate Authorities (CA) will automatically include the "www" subdomain when issuing certificates for a root domain such as example.com, others do not.
 If you wish to secure multiple subdomains using the same certificate, you will need to create a [wildcard certificate](https://en.wikipedia.org/wiki/Wildcard_certificate).

 Issue the following commands to navigate to the `/etc/ssl` directory, and create a certificate signing request (CSR) for the site that will be using SSL.
-Change `example.com` to reflect the fully qualified domain name (FQDN) or IP of the site you'll be using SSL with.
+Change `example.com` to reflect the fully qualified domain name (FQDN) or IP of the site you intend to use with SSL.
 Leave the challenge password blank:

     cd /etc/ssl/
     openssl req -new -newkey rsa:2048 -nodes -sha256 -days 365 -keyout /etc/pki/tls/private/example.com.key -out example.com.csr

-The first command navigates to the `/etc/ssl` directory.
-The second command generates a secure key, as well as a certificate signing request.
-A brief explanation of the options used:
+After the first command changes directories, the second command creates a `.csr` file under the `/etc/ssl` directory, and a `.key` file under `/etc/ssl/private` using these options:

 * `-nodes` instructs OpenSSL to create a certificate that does not require a passphrase.
 If this option is excluded, you will be required to enter the the passphrase in the console each time the application using it is restarted.